gphat/clack/README.md

 ## Goals

+### Leverage D3 or whatever makes sense.

+Renderers can use whatever they want, so long as they stay within their dom element.
+This might be D3 or Canvas or WebGL!

 ### Flexible

 Clack will stay out of your way.
 Most changes will require working directly with the [Canvas API](https://developer.mozilla.org/en-US/docs/HTML/Canvas).